YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 on the top lists within the department.
 This kind of made every one look good.
 My direct manager back then even used it as one of his 'achievements' to justify his promotion.
 I laughed my head off.

-As for the business, my legacy is to extend a software system that serves several internal employees to a software service that can meet the needs of numerous internal and external customers.
+As for the business, my legacy was to extend a software system that serves several internal employees to a software service that can meet the needs of numerous internal and external customers.
 The system was first installed on the desktops of several risk managers, tracking and monitoring our clients' maintenance margin requirements.
 By the time I left, the system has been reversed to a service that satisfies real-time ad hoc margin calculations,